Chukwuemeka-Mba/Chukwuemeka-Mba/README.md

 ### Hey There! 🤗

-I am a Fullstack web developer, writer and ex-finance scholar.
+I am a Fullstack web developer, writer and finance scholar.
 I am interested in building software and companies that solve problems for millions of users.

 <h3 align="left">Languages and Tools:</h3>